top of page

 Is It Worth Negotiating a Severance Package?

-If you’ve been let go, one of the first things you might ask yourself is: “Is it worth negotiating my severance package?”
+If you’ve been let go, one of the first questions you might ask is: “Is it worth negotiating my severance package?”
 In Canada, the answer is almost always yes.
 Most severance packages are not final offers—they’re starting points.
 Employees who negotiate typically walk away with significantly higher compensation, better terms, and a smoother transition.
-Below is a clear breakdown of why it's usually worth negotiating a severance package, what you can gain, and how to do
+Below is a clear breakdown of why it's usually worth negotiating a severance package, what you can gain, and how to do it con

 SeverEase